 Our work is close in spirit to papers that seek to evaluate, using different approaches, some form of ZLB irrelevance hypothesis.
-Thus, Swanson and Williams (2014) estimate the time-varying sensitivity of yields to macroeconomic announcements using high-frequency data, and conclude that long-term yields were essentially unconstrained throughout 2008 to 2012, and short-term yields seemed to be constrained only by late 2011.
-Similarly, Campbell et al. (2012) provide evidence suggesting that forward guidance announcements by the FOMC have been successful in moving interest rates that are relevant for household's' and firms' decisions, despite the binding ZLB constraint.
+Thus, Swanson and Williams (2014) estimate the time-varying sensitivity of yields to macroeconomic announcements using high-frequency data and conclude that long-term yields were essentially unconstrained throughout 2008-12 and short-term yields seemed to be constrained only by late 2011.
+Similarly, Campbell et al. (2012) provide evidence suggesting that forward guidance announcements by the Federal Open Market Committee have been successful in moving interest rates that are relevant for households' and firms' decisions, despite the binding ZLB constraint.